Informing-The-Third-World/periodical-wavelet-analysis/scripts/wavelet_logic.md

   - We evaluate the signal at **multiple lags**, ensuring that results are not sensitive to a single choice.
   - The best `max_lag` yielding stationarity is recorded.

+- **Evaluating Autocorrelation Across Lags (`max_lag=[1, 5, 10]`)**:
+  - We assess autocorrelation at multiple lags to ensure consistent stationarity results.
+  - If we have high autocorrelaiton across all lags, then we are likely dealing with a non-stationary signal.
+If we have low autocorrelation across all lags, then we are likely dealing with a stationary signal.

 - **Returning Detailed Interpretations**:
   - Each test result includes an explanation of the statistical decision.
   - If different `max_lag` values produce different results, the most stationary-friendly result is used.
+  - If ADF and KPSS tests disagree, we use autocorrelation to resolve the conflict.

 ---